doriansmiley/lotusJS/README.md

 lotusJS
 =============

-Inversion of control framework basaed on x-tag and lavenderJS for developing HTML5 applications using web components.
+LoutsJS is a MVP framework running inside an inversion of control container basaed on x-tag and lavenderJS for developing HTML5 applications using web components.
 The framework is an adaptation of the MVP pattern in an IOC container, but implements the Lotus web component objects as the presenter (MVWC).

 ###Model View Presenter Framework that supports Web Components!